equaynor/heritage-housing-issues/README.md

 #### **Epic 4: Modeling (CRISP-DM Phase 4)**

 ---
+**US2:** As a technical user, I want to understand the machine learning model used to predict the sale price, so that I can trust the accuracy of the predictions.
+(Business Requirement Covered: BR2)

 - **Choose a Model**: Select a suitable machine learning algorithm for the problem (e.g., linear regression, decision trees, random forest).
 - **Train the Model**: Train the model on the training data.